 Broken collarbones (also called clavicle fractures) are fairly common, representing about 5 percent of all adult fractures.
-Clavicle fractures are even more common in children, representing between 8 and 15 percent of all child fractures.
+Clavicle fractures are even more common in children, representing between

 Sports injuries, falls, and traffic accidents are the most frequent causes of broken collarbones.

 When you break your collarbone, you’re likely to be in a lot of pain and have trouble moving your arm without causing more pain.
 You may also have: